davidsonfellipe/awesome-wpo/content/README.md

 ## Documentation

-- [PageSpeed Insights Rules](https://developers.google.com/speed/docs/insights/rules) - A guide created by PageSpeed Team.
+- [PageSpeed Insights Rules](https://developers.google.com/speed/docs/insights/v5/get-started) - A guide created by PageSpeed Team.
   Deprecated.
 This is deprecated and will be shut down in May 2019.
 Version 5 is the latest and provides both real-world data from the Chrome User Experience Report and lab data from Lighthouse.
 - [Best Practices for Speeding Up Your site](https://developer.yahoo.com/performance/rules.html) - The list includes 35 best practices divided into 7 categories, created by Yahoo!
 Exceptional Performance team.

-## Events

-### Conferences

-- [Velocity](http://conferences.oreilly.com/velocity) – At Velocity, web operations, performance, and DevOps professionals learn to build fast, resilient, and highly available sites and apps.

 # Tools